awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 1. You configure Custom Document Enrichment when you create or update your data source, or index your documents directly into Amazon Kendra\.

 1. Amazon Kendra applies inline configurations or basic logic to alter your data\.
-For more information, see [Basic data manipulation](#basic-data-maniplation)\.
+For more information, see [Basic operations to change metadata](#basic-data-maniplation)\.

 1. If you choose to configure advanced data manipulation, Amazon Kendra can apply this on your original, raw documents or on the structured, parsed documents\.
-For more information, see [Advanced data manipulation](#advanced-data-manipulation)\.
+For more information, see [Lambda functions: extract and change metadata or content](#advanced-data-manipulation)\.

 1. Your altered documents are ingested into Amazon Kendra\.